machinat/sociably/docs/staged-dialog.md

 When you write a **script** with keywords, you define a saga that instruct `Processor` how to proceed the dialog.
 After a saga is triggered, all the contents and `PROMPT`s are promised to be finished before it successfully end or abort.

 The major benefit of saga pattern is composing many atomic operations (promptings) into one atomic transaction (a dialog).
 You only have to declare the flow within script, then start it when you need.
 The script processor would handle the rest of all.

+## Next

+Learn how to extend the experience with GUI by integrating a webview in [next section](integration-with-webview.md).